MathFrank99/FurAdvisor-Releases/README.md

 ## 🔥 Features

-- Show bundles with automatic ca extraction on supported marketplaces.
+- Show bundles with automatic CA extraction on supported marketplaces.

 ## 📖 Extension Settings

 - The extension pop-up allows you to :
   - Visualize bundles.
 For the supported websites the ca is extracted automatically.
 You also have the option to enter it manually if this fails.
   - Enable/Disable showing empty bundles.
-  - Enable/Disable type of bundles you want to see:
+  - Enable/Disable the type of bundles you want to see:
     - Team Bundles
     - Regular Bundles
-    - New wallet Bundles - Wallets created less then 1 day ago or have less then 25 transactions
+    - New wallet Bundles - Wallets created less than 1 day ago or have less than 25 transactions
     - Sniper Bundles - 2000+ pumpfun transactions or high ratio
     ![Filters png](images/Filters.png)
   - View creator analysis - be informed if the memecoin creator has created others before and if there are risks associated.

-- The extension sidepanel allows you to :
+- The extension side panel allows you to :
   - Same features as the popup.
-  - In addition it will refresh automatically if you switch the tab to view another coin, pulling the data for the new coin.
+  - In addition, it will refresh automatically if you switch the tab to view another coin, pulling the data for the new coin.
     ![SidePanel png](images/SidePanel.png)

 ## 💻 How to install on Chrome from Webstore

-Currently unpublished until a new version will be approved.
-Currently it is pending review.
+It is currently unpublished until a new version is approved.
+Currently, it is pending review.

-## 💻 How to install unpacked extension on Chrome, Brave, Edge, Opera V2.0 (NEW)
+## 💻 How to install the unpacked extension on Chrome, Brave, Edge, Opera V2.0 (NEW)

-- Download the Release 0.0.1 zip file , unzip it, and load the unziped folder into your browser.
+- Download the Release 0.0.1 zip file, unzip it, and load the unzipped folder into your browser.
 - <a href="https://github.com/MathFrank99/FurAdvisor-Releases/releases/tag/Release0.0.1
 ">Link here</a>
 - <a href="https://www.youtube.com/watch?v=oswjtLwCUqg